 Joel Bouvier Selectboard Representative

 Peter Bouvier Road Foreman

-Valerie Capels Town Administrator

-Brett LaRose Bristol Fire Chief
+Valerie Capels Town Administrator Brett LaRose Bristol Fire Chief

 Jill Marsano VT Utility Management Systems (representing water department)

 Kris Perlee Planning and Zoning administrator

-Katie Raycroft-Meyer Planning Commission Chair

-Kristen Underwood Conservation Commission
+Katie Raycroft-Meyer Planning Commission Chair Kristen Underwood Conservation Commission

-- Subsequent open meetings of the Town Selectboard invited the public to review and provide comment on the draft plan updates as they were available.
-No comments made. - The initial plan update meeting was held on 12/5/2017 and largely consisted of updating the Hazard Identification and Risk Assessment last conducted for the 2010 plan.
+- Subsequent open meetings of the Town Selectboard invited the public to review and provide comment on the draft plan updates as they were available. - The initial plan update meeting was held on 12/5/2017 and largely consisted of updating the Hazard Inventory/Risk Assessment last conducted for the 2010 plan.
 The meeting was warned, open to the public and the public was encouraged to provide input.
 No members of the public attended or provided comment. - The second plan update committee meeting was held on 3/13/2018.
 This meeting concentrated on project brainstorming and hazard mapping.
 It was open to the public and the public was encouraged to provide input.
-No comments were received. - Ongoing drafts were made available for review and comment at meetings of the Bristol Planning Commission (3/20/2018) and Bristol Conservation Commission (postponed until 5/10/2018).
-Comments from these meetings were directed to Tim Bouton at ACRPC.
-No comments received. - The plan was made available on the Town website www.bristolvt.org for public comment while in draft form and was also made available in paper form at the town offices.
+No comments. - Ongoing drafts were made available for review and comment at meetings of the Bristol Planning Commission and Bristol Conservation Commission.
+Comments from these meetings were provided to Tim Bouton at ACRPC. - The plan was made available on the Town website www.bristolvt.org for public comment while in draft form and was also made available in paper form at the town offices.
 The public was encouraged to provide comment to Tim Bouton at ACRPC.

-No comments were received. - The Selectboard held a public hearing (3/19/2018) on the draft plan update as indicated in 1.1.2 (6) and input was incorporated into the plan. - A draft plan was submitted along with a completed plan review tool to the State of Vermont SHMO on 3/20/2018 for review and comments.
-Following receipt of those comments, the draft was further edited and forwarded to FEMA Region I on 3/27/2018 for comments and preliminary approval. - Comments were received back from FEMA reviewers on 7/19/2018. - Changes were made to the draft plan based on FEMA recommendations and an updated draft was completed on 10/2/2018.
-This draft was submitted to the State reviewers for a second time, who found it to meet their standards and then forwarded to FEMA reviewers. - Following review by FEMA reviewers, the plan was awarded the Approval Pending Adoption (APA) status and returned to the town on 11/13/2018. - The plan was then adopted by the Bristol Selectboard on XX/XX/XXXX.
+• The Selectboard held a public hearing on the draft plan update as indicated in 1.1.2 (6) and input was incorporated into the plan.